Jane Yolen: Career

+Although Yolen considered herself a poet and a journalist/nonfiction writer, to her surprise she became a children's book writer.
+Her first published book was Pirates in Petticoats, which she sold on her 22nd birthday, February 11, 1961.

 During the 1960s, Yolen held editorial positions at various magazines and publishers in New York City, including Gold Medal Books, Routledge Books, and Alfred A. Knopf Juvenile Books.
 From 1990 to 1996 she ran her own young adult fiction imprint, Jane Yolen Books, at Harcourt Brace.

-Although Yolen considered herself a poet, journalist and nonfiction writer, she became a children's book writer.
-Her first published book was Pirates in Petticoats, which was published on her 22nd birthday.

-Year's Best Science Fiction and Fantasy for Teens, Favorite Folktales From Around the World, Xanadu and Xanadu 2 are among the works that she has edited.

-Her book Naming Liberty tells the story of a Russian girl and Frédéric Auguste Bartholdi, the designer of the Statue of Liberty.

 She has co-written two books with her son, the writer and musician Adam Stemple, Pay the Piper and Troll Bridge, both part of the Rock 'n' Roll Fairy Tale series.
 She also wrote lyrics for the song "Robin's Complaint," recorded on the 1994 album Antler Dance by Stemple's band Boiled in Lead.

-Regarding the similarities between her novel Wizard's Hall and the Harry Potter series, Yolen has commented on J. K. Rowling, the author of that series:
+As of 2021, Yolen has written more than 400 books.

 Personal life

 In 1962, Yolen married David W. Stemple.
-They had three children and six grandchildren.
+They had three children, including musician Adam Stemple, and six grandchildren.
 David Stemple died in March 2006.
-Yolen lives in Western Massachusetts.
+Yolen lives in Hatfield, Massachusetts.
 She also owns a house in Scotland, where she lives for a few months each year.